messaoudi-mounir/buddypress-activity-privacy/readme.txt

 The plugin add the ability for members to choose who can read his activity (Anyone, Logged In Users, My Friends, Admins Only, Only me, My Friends in Group , Group Members ...etc).

-What's news In Buddypress Activity Privacy 1.3.x ?
+= What's news In Buddypress Activity Privacy 1.3.x ? =

-- Integration with Buddypress Media plugin.
+- **Integration with Buddypress Media plugin** (https://wordpress.org/plugins/buddypress-media/).

+  Make sure to :
+    * Set the privacy settings to **OFF** in rtMedia settings.
+    * A new selectbox (Privacy) is added to Edit Media form under Description Textarea.

 - The plugin work now on multi site Netowork.
 - A New privacy level (@mentioned only).
 When a member choose this privacy level, only mentioned members (and admin of course) can see the activity.